lipido/fronty.js/README.md

 - Models are mutable and observed by components.
 Only those ModelComponent objects that observe a changing model are re-rendered, so you can control which part of the DOM is re-evaluated for changes.
+- What about performance?
+I have [benchmarked Fronty](https://github.com/lipido/fronty-benchmark/) using a well-known benchmark.
+Results can be seen [here](http://htmlpreview.github.io/?https://github.com/lipido/fronty-benchmark/blob/master/webdriver-ts/table.html).